oumiao-tj/Eluvio_large_dataset_challenge/README.md

 c) Instead of mapping missing words to zero vectors, one can fine tune word embedding by training on &#39;title&#39; texts, or simply enable trainable = True in the embedding layer in model.

-d) Create more features using columns -- time, date, author, over_18.
+d) Create more features using columns -- time, date, author, over_18, especially try a better way to encode authors, perhaps one-hot.